-George Stephenson was born at Wylam, near Newcastle-upon-Tyne, in 1781.
+George Stephenson was born at Wylam, near Newcastle-upon-Tyne, on 9th June 1781.
 At the age of 14 he joined his father (a colliery fireman) to work at a local colliery.
 He was illiterate but ambitious and, at 18, began evening classes where he learnt to read and write.

 In 1802 he was married and became a colliery engineman.
 The following year Robert, his only son, was born.
 His wife suffered poor health and she died of consumption in 1806.